shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

     -   “Elk creatures you control have ‘When this creature fights another creature, this creature gets +2/+2’”
 -   “Let a friendly creature do Flying, briefly”
     -   “Target creature you control has Flying until end of turn”
--   “If a friendly creature has 2 shield counters, give the chosen creature +2”
+-   “If a friendly creature has a shield value of 2, give the chosen creature +2”
     -   “If target creature you control has 2 or more shield counters, that creature gets +2/+2”

 Don’t refer to ways of tracking game state, just refer to the game state.
-Don’t say “shield counters”, just say “shields”.
+Don’t say “shield counters”, just say “shield value”.

 Sentence construction.
 MtG sometimes writes in third-person present, as if it’s a novel.
 “Target creature gets +1/+1” for example.
 Id say most effects are commands, like “Put a +1/+1 counter on target creature” or “Add G”.
 WCC effects should always be commands.
 To that end, when describing something another creature should do, use “let” to say what a friendly creature does, and “make” to say what a hostile creature does.
 Ex: “Give a friendly creature +1.
 Take -1 from a hostile creature.
 Let the chosen creature untap.
 Make the targeted creature tap.”